0install/0install-win/README.md

 Building
 --------
-- You need to install [Visual Studio 2017](https://www.visualstudio.com/downloads/) to build this project.
-Also make sure the [nuget command-line tool](https://www.nuget.org/downloads) is in your `PATH`.
+You need to install [Visual Studio 2017](https://www.visualstudio.com/downloads/) to build this project.
-- The file `VERSION` contains the current version number of the project.
-- Run `.\Set-Version.ps1 "X.Y.Z"` in PowerShall to change the version number.
-This ensures that the version also gets set in other locations (e.g. `src\GlobalAssemblyInfo.cs`).
-- Run `.\build.ps1` in PowerShell to build everything.
+Run `.\build.ps1` in PowerShell to build everything.
+This script takes a version number as an input argument.
+The source code itself only contains dummy version numbers.
+The actual version is picked by continuous integration using [GitVersion](http://gitversion.readthedocs.io/).

-- If you wish to deploy the release after compilation as the default Zero Install instance in your user profile run `.\build.ps1 -Deploy`.
+If you wish to deploy the release after compilation as the default Zero Install instance in your user profile run `.\build.ps1 -Deploy`.
-- To deploy it for all users use `.\build.ps1 -Deploy -Machine`.
+To deploy it for all users use `.\build.ps1 -Deploy -Machine`.

 Environment variables
 ---------------------